mozilla-ai/agent-factory/src/agent_factory/tools/README.md

   configurable number of hosts/speakers.
 - `review_code_with_llm.py`: Review a given piece of code for errors, bugs, security issues, and style violations using an LLM.
 - `visit_webpage.py`: Visit a webpage at the given url and read its content as a markdown string.
-Used to browse webpages.
 - `search_tavily.py`: Perform a Tavily web search based on a given query and return the top search results.

 Each of the above tools has a corresponding `.py` file in the `tools/` directory that implements its function.
 If a